Wetlands

 Wetlands of Huron County

 Wetlands are incredibly important for many reasons.
 They provide habitat, improve water quality, and prevent flooding.
 Huron County’s wetlands are interesting places to explore.
-Hay Swamp is an 1,839 hectare provincially-significant wetland complex located outside of Exeter that drains the Ausable River and Black Creek, Here you can walk nature trails amongst local plants, fish, birds, and other wildlife.
+Hay Swamp is an 1,839 hectare provincially-significant wetland complex located outside of Exeter that drains the Ausable River and Black Creek.
+Here you can walk nature trails amongst local plants, fish, birds, and other wildlife.
 Just northeast of Goderich you will find the 500-hectare Saratoga Swamp, the largest remaining wetland in the Maitland River watershed.
 Saratoga is home to close to 500 species of plants and hundreds of species of birds.
 Hullett Marsh, located just east of Clinton, sits on the South Maitland River and is an incredible 2100 acres of wetland in a 5000-acre Provincial Wildlife Area.
 Hullett Marsh is home to over 180 bird species and over 400 plant species, and provides many recreational opportunities including hiking, hunting, canoeing, and horseback riding.

 Wood frogs are a relatively abundant native frog species that can typically be found in damp woodlands and vernal woodland pools.
 Photo: J. Mullen